imixs/imixs-cloud/doc/SETUP.md

 ## Setup the Cluster

-After you have installed the setup script and checked you network IP addresses, you can initialize the Kubernetes cluster using the following kubeadm command:
+After you have installed the setup script and checked you network IP addresses, you can initialize the Kubernetes cluster.

+We use a config file to make your installation as pleasant and flexible as possible.
+You can edit the config file `scripts/setup.yaml` before if you want to change some of the default settings.

+To start the setup run:

-	$ sudo kubeadm init --pod-network-cidr=10.244.0.0/16 --apiserver-advertise-address=[NODE-IP-ADDRESS]
+	$ sudo kubeadm init --config=scripts/setup.yaml

-Replace `[NODE-IP-ADDRESS]` with your servers private IP address.

 You will see a detailed protocol showing what happens behind the scene.
 The last output form the protocol shows you the join token needed to setup a worker node.
-If you forgot to note the join token you can run the following command:

-	$ sudo kubeadm token create --print-join-command
+### Customize Setup

+By editing the `scripts/setup.yaml` before you run the init command, you can customize various settings of your cluster

+**clusterName**

+Uncomment the clusterName to give your cluster a custom name.
+This makes it more easy to identify your cluster when working with different clusters.

+	clusterName: "[YOUR-CLUSTER-NAME]"

+**advertiseAddress**

+Uncomment the localAPIPoint if your master node is using multiple network adapters and you whant to bind the node to a specific endpoint.
+Normally kubeadmn detects the correct address by itself.

+	localAPIEndpoint:
+	  advertiseAddress: "[NODE_IP]"
+	  bindPort: 6443

+**controlPlaneEndpoint**

+If you plan to setup a HA cluster later than proivde a DNS for a loadBalancer to be used by your API Server.

+	controlPlaneEndpoint: "LOAD-BALANCER-DN"

+**networking**

+You can change the default pod-network `10.244.0.0/16` if this network collides with an existing network.
+Y

+.d

 ### The control-plane-endpoint